 Paul says that Abraham was “fully convinced that God was able to do what he had promised.”
 This active faith, trust and confidence in God that Abraham had is what God “counted to him as righteousness”.

-This same faith, Paul says, will be counted to us as righteousness who “believe in him who raised from the dead Jesus our Lord, who was delivered up for our trespasses and raised for our justification.”
+This same faith, Paul says, will be counted to those of us as righteousness who “believe in him who raised from the dead Jesus our Lord, who was delivered up for our trespasses and raised for our justification.”

 And that is all we must do to be counted as righteous in God’s sight today – to believe in the one God sent to us, Jesus Christ, who suffered, died and was buried for us, and who has risen from the dead establishing the promise of God to us that we will be risen too in newness of life.
 If we truly believe this is true, it will become the pivotal point, the centerpiece and the hope of our lives.

-By doing this, and by affirming, confirming and embracing the hope of the promise Abraham was given, Abraham entered into right relationship with God.
+By doing this, and by affirming, confirming and embracing the hope of the promise he was given, Abraham entered into right relationship with God.
 It wasn’t anything Abraham did, per se, that made him right(eous); it was the embrace of God and his promise that brought Abraham into this right(eous) relationship with God.